wither/Notes/thm/git-happens/README.md

 ## password

-> using ```git log -p``` we can display the patch information, where at the bottom we can see the initial commit.
+> Use ```git log -p``` to display the patch information, where at the very bottom is initial commit.
 In the html code, the username and password are hardcoded in JavaScript.

 ![](images/userpass.png)